Medically reviewed by Drugs.com. Last updated on Aug 4, 2023.

 - Phenylketonuria (PKU)—The orally disintegrating tablet contains phenylalanine, which can make this condition worse.

-Proper Use of rizatriptan
+Proper use of Maxalt-MLT

 Take this medicine only as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
 Using too much rizatriptan may increase the chance of side effects.